IBMPredictiveAnalytics/Weather_Underground_Import/README.md

 # Weather Underground Import
 ##### Description:

-This extension imports weather data for a vector of valid 4 digit Airport codes or a valid Weather Station ID (examples: "KBUF", "KORD", "VABB" for Mumbai).
+This extension imports weather data for a vector of valid 4 digit ICAO Airport codes or a valid Weather Station ID (examples: "KBUF", "KORD", "VABB" for Mumbai).
 The extension will return a record of weather information for a given date at each location.

 Note: Visit [Weather Underground](http://www.wunderground.com/) to find the correct Airport code or Station ID if needed.
+Wikipedia maintains a list of ICAO Airport codes [here.](https://en.wikipedia.org/wiki/International_Civil_Aviation_Organization_airport_code#Prefixes)

 ---